JamesonC/portfolio/drafts/2-office-hours.md

 ---

 I first learned about design on my last semester in college.
 Upon graduation, I was so fascinated by design that I decided to seek job opportunities.
 For the following two years I took every opportunity I could to learn.
 During those years I worked as a graphic designer, interaction designer, web designer, and front-end developer.
 Everything I've learned has been through work, reading articles, listening to podcasts, and watching conference videos.
 Without others sharing their work, their thoughts, and their experiences about design

 ---

+Everything I know about design and development I've learned through online courses, articles and forums, videos and podcasts, and social media.
+But I wouldn't have found these sources or looked up to the designers and companies I look up to without a mentor.

+---

+Ever since I started designing, I've depended on online courses, forums, videos, and podcasts to learn.
+Without having access to the ideas and experiences of leading designers, I would never have been able to grow because one of the hardest things about starting out is knowing on what to focus and what needs work.

+---